radhikapc/foundation-homework/homework08/README.md

 ## Indian Startup  Ecosystem Insights ##

+This was a total waste of my time, unfortunately !

-Only one insight, which we all know: Bangalore has the highest number of startups :-)
+Only one insight, which we all know: Bangalore has the highest number of startups :-) Can't call it an insight !
+This dataset wasn't clean and was lacking important information so nothing worth sharing.